 Earlier, electing to bat, Pakistan were all out for 128 thanks in part to Indian spinners Ravichandran Ashwin and Yuvraj Singh who returned similar figures of 2-16.
 Seamer Lakshmipathy Balaji chipped in with three wickets.
 Australia look virtually certain to reach the last four and the other three teams - including South Africa - all still have a chance of progressing.

 Reported Earlier: Pakistan skipper Mohammad Hafeez won the toss and decided to bat first against India.
 Virender Sehwag returned to the playing XI after missing last two matches against England and Australia.
 Lakshmipathy Balaji also made his way back in to the team.
 Piyush Chawla and Harbhajan Singh were left out for today's match.

-India XI: Virender Sehwag, Gambhir, Virat Kohli, SK Raina, Yuvraj Singh, RG Sharma, MS Dhoni (Capt), Irfan Pathan, Ashwin, Zaheer Khan, Balaji
+India XI: Virender Sehwag, Gambhir, Virat Kohli, SK Raina, Yuvraj Singh, RG Sharma, MS Dhoni (Captain), Irfan Pathan, Ashwin, Zaheer Khan, Balaji

-Pakistan XI: Mohammad Hafeez (Capt), Imran Nazir, Nasir Jamshed, Kamran Akmal, Shoaib Malik, Umar Akmal, Shahid Afridi, Yasir Arafat, Raza Hasan, Umar Gul, Saeed Ajmal
+Pakistan XI: Mohammad Hafeez (Captain), Imran Nazir, Nasir Jamshed, Kamran Akmal, Shoaib Malik, Umar Akmal, Shahid Afridi, Yasir Arafat, Raza Hasan, Umar Gul, Saeed Ajmal

 Pakistan vs India World T20: India 129/2 in 17 ov (Kohli 78*) beat Pakistan 128 in 19.4 (Balaji 3-22, Yuvraj 2-16, Ashwin 2-16) by 8 wickets